Adaptation of olfactory receptor abundances for efficient coding

 We can now return to calculating the KL divergence from $P(\bvec r, \bvec c)$ to $P(\bvec r) P(\bvec c)$.
 Note that, since $P(\bvec r)$ and $P(\bvec c)$ are just the marginals of the joint distribution, the means of the variables are the same in the joint and in the product, so that the last term in the KL divergence vanishes.
 The covariance matrix for the product distribution is

 so the product inside the trace becomes

-where the entries replaced by ``$\dotsc$'' don't need to be calculated because they drop out when the trace is taken.
+where the entries replaced by ``$\dotsc$'' need not be calculated because they drop out when the trace is taken.
 The sum of the dimensions of $R$ and $\Gamma$ is equal to the dimension, $n$, of $\Lambda$, so that the term involving the trace from eq.~\eqref{eq:dKLGaussianFinal} also drops out, leaving us with the final result:

-which is the same as eq.~\eqref{eq:mutualInfoGaussians}, which we used in the previous section.
+which is the same as eq.~\eqref{eq:mutualInfoGaussians} that was used in the previous section.